SoftInstigate/restheart-website/docs/v6/graphql.md

 Two kinds of mapping can be made:

-- Field to field mapping
+- Field to Field mapping
-- Query mapping
+- Field to Query mapping

-#### Field to field mapping
+#### Field to Field mapping

 You can map a GraphQL field with a specific MongoDB document field or with an element of a MongoDB array by **dot-notation**.
 For instance: